 What industries frown upon facial piercings?

 The acceptance of your facial piercings will depend upon the company that you work for.
 Many larger companies will have specific policies banning facial piercings.
-If you work for a smaller, younger company, however, they might be a little more lenient on your piercings.
+If you work for a smaller, younger company, however, they might be a little more lenient.

 Customer service roles tend to be the ones with the biggest anti-piercing rules.
 As a customer service agent, you represent the company, and if facial piercings don’t align with their brand, the company won’t allow them.